PatternsTechGit/PT_NGRX/README.md

 ## In this exercise

- * We will implement `store` for global components.
+ * We will implement `store` for global state.
  * We will implement user related `Actions` and `Reducers` functions against each actions.
  * We will implement `Effects` against the required action.
  * We will implement multiple `selectors` for LoggedInUser.
- * We will implement separate `store` for shared components.
+ * We will implement separate `store` for shared state.
  * We will implement dashboard related `Actions` and `Reducers` functions against each shared actions.
  * We will implement `Effects` against the required shared action.
  * We will implement multiple `selectors` for required data.